What idea is powerful enough to heal the relationship between humans and nature?Sigtuna, Sweden May 10-11 2019

 EARTH RIGHTS CONFERENCE

-The Earth Rights Conference 2017 took place in Sigtuna, Sweden April 21-22.
+The material on this site is from the Earth Rights Conference 2017, which took place in Sigtuna, Sweden April 21-22.

 A space for dialogue and co-creation about the idea that nature, not just humans, have rights.